ardakaraosmanoglu/discord-lootbox-opener-bot/README.md

 ### Running the Script in Chrome

-1. **Open your target web page** in Google Chrome where you wish to automate clicks.
+1. **Open your target web page (discord.com and come to lootbox page)** in Google Chrome where you wish to automate clicks.

 2. **Open the Chrome Developer Tools** by right-clicking on the page and selecting `Inspect`, or by pressing `Ctrl+Shift+I` (`Cmd+Option+I` on macOS).